mnocerino23/Michael-Nocerino-Data-Science-Portfolio/README.md

 Technologies used: Python (Matplotlib, Pandas, Scikit-Learn, Seaborn, TensorFlow)

-3. Into the Wild Trips Analysis
+3. Into the Wild Trips Yearly Review and Engagement Analysis

 Ongoing project for my role within the student outdoors organization as data analyst.
 Perform data entry, cleaning, and visualization to create yearly trip reports and  analysis for Santa Clara University's student run outdoors organization, Into the Wild.
 For this role, using data that I collected and entered, I create visualizations and utilize other techniques to explore our organization's trip sales and factors preventing trips filling for both day hikes and overnight camping trips during the past school year.
-In addition to crafting visualizations and programming to answer questions regarding student engagement with the organization, I also improved the organizations data collection by creating new google forms so that we can efficiently collect trip and participant going forward.
+In addition to crafting Tableau visualizations and programming to answer questions regarding student engagement with the organization, I also improved the organizations data collection by creating new google forms so that we can efficiently collect trip and participant going forward.
 The questions I explore in this position include but are not limited to the following:

 1. What are the most important factors that affect trip sign ups for both day hikes and overnights?
 2. Are Friday overnights more popular/likely to fill than Saturday overnights?